 (c) Transmute separate property of one spouse to separate property of the other spouse.

-(Cal Fam Code § 850) In order to successfully transmute property the agreement must conform to the requirements of the Probate Code,
+(Cal Fam Code § 850) In order to successfully transmute property the agreement must conform to the requirements of the Family Code,

 (a) A transmutation of real or personal property is not valid unless made in writing by an express declaration that is made, joined in, consented to, or accepted by the spouse whose interest in the property is adversely affected.